pymatgen.analysis.chemenv.utils package

 indices_separate(points, dist_tolerance)[source]

-Returns three lists containing the indices of the points lying on one side of the plane, on the plane and on the other side of the plane.
-The dist_tolerance parameter controls the tolerance to which a point is considered to lie on the plane or not (distance to the plane)
+Get three lists containing the indices of the points lying on one side of the plane, on the plane and on the other side of the plane.
+The dist_tolerance parameter controls the tolerance to which a point is considered to lie on the plane or not (distance to the plane).

 Parameters: